xerocross/we-assert/README.md

 import WeAssert from "we-assert"
 ```

 The source code is at https://github.com/xerocross/we-assert.

 ## development and deployment

-As of Version 3, we are now using npm to build this project (not yarn, which we used in V2), so to install execute `npm install`.
+As of Version 4, we are now using npm to build this project (not yarn, which we used in V2), so to install execute `npm install`.

 We-Assert is written in TypeScript.
 The package includes a test suite and a script for running it.
 Use `npm test` to run the test suite, which is written using Jest.

-## copyleft license

-Note the restrictive copyleft license.
-That was not my decision.
-I prefer to use the MIT license, but because Vulcan uses the highly restrictive GNU AFFERO GENERAL PUBLIC LICENSE, and because Vulcan is bundled with We-Assert, I was required to use a compatible license, so I used the same one.

 ## usage

 ```
 import WeAssert from "we-assert";